dave1010/fig-standards/bylaws/006-psr-amendments.md

 ## 1. Dependencies

 As documents are expected to be replaced rather than amended, dependencies on other PSR's should be avoided whenever possbible.
-For instance:
+For instance, the follow is no longer permitted:

 > - Namespaces and classes MUST follow PSR-0.

-This is no longer allowed.
+Instead the following example must be used:

 > - Namespaces and classes MUST follow an autoloading PSR: [PSR-0].